githubnext/eea/docs/report.md

 The inputs to the `ApplyPartialSpecChange` function include both the original and modified partial specifications.
 This function will typically be implemented by an LLM, and in its prompt-preparation the change being requested can be assessed and emphasized ("the developer has added a new requirement" or "the developer has adjusted X to Y" etc.).
 Further, the entire context of the original analysis is known to the function, and so the LLM processing can be designed to apply the change in a way that is consistent with the original analysis.

-Here is an example workflow of EEA:

-1. The user requests a summary of the rules implemented in a game, based on current code and documentation.
-2. The user views the summary.
-3. The user edits the spec to change the rules of the game and applies these edits.
-4. The toolchain offers a code change corresponding to the spec change.
-5. The user accepts the code change.
-6. The appropriate code change is applied to all relevant code.
-7. The extracted spec is discarded.

 Note that in the purist, dogmatic form of EEA, no code editing by the human is needed at all - in theory all coding can proceed via repeated specification extraction, editing and application.
 However, in practice, the human will often need to edit the code directly, and this is compatible with EEA.

 ## Many Pivots, Many Specifications